Madsemilf/knitbycamilla/README.md

   Knit By Camilla Webshop
 </h1>

 Welcome to Knit By Camilla, a website showcasing beautiful hand-knit creations by Camilla.
-This website serves as a portfolio to display Camilla's knitting projects and provide information about her work.
+This website serves as a portfolio to display Camilla's knitting and to get inspired!
+You can also buy pattern to knit your own amazing clothes!

 ## Website URL
 The live version of the website can be accessed at https://knitbycamilla.netlify.app/.